Mikhail Shekhtman: Performances and collaborations

-Shekhtman collaborates with orchestras, including Leipzig Gewandhausorchester, Seoul Philharmonic, National Orchestra of Spain, Il Giardino Armonico, Russian National Orchestra, St-Petersburg Philharmonic, The Mariinsky Theatre and newly based Russian National Youth Symphony Orchestra.
-As pianist he performed under Herbert Blomstedt, Santtu-Mathias Ruvali and James Gaffigan.
+He collaborates with orchestras, including Leipzig Gewandhausorchester, Seoul Philharmonic, National Orchestra of Spain, Bamberger Symphoniker, Lucern Symphony Orchestra, Concerto Köln, Oviedo Philharmonic, Il Giardino Armonico, St-Petersburg Philharmonic.
+In 2021 Shekhtman founded international festivalorchestra.
+As pianist he performed under Herbert Blomstedt, Santtu-Mathias Rouvali and James Gaffigan.
 His concerts and recordings have been broadcast via national television and worldwide through Medici.tv, BBC Radio 3, France Musique & Bavarian Radio.

 Press

 “It was worth the entire concert just to hear her sing that one song in perfect unison with the talented pianist, Mikhail Shekhtman.
 The beauty of his playing, his majesty, gives chills to us all.
 They feed off each other beautifully and the dynamics showcase the incredible musicianship of the performers” — Victoria Kennedy.